happyputi/BDF-manual-en-new/source/guide/SCF.rst

       b3lyp
     $end

 Here, the input requires the use of the B3lyp functional.
-Compared to Hartree-Fock, the output has more contributions from Exc terms, as follows:
+Compared to Hartree-Fock, the output has the energy of Exc terms, as follows:

 .. code-block::